-8.Show respect for the supervising chaperones for they are the authority at the athletic event.

-9.Exceptions to this behavior will lead to ejection from the event.
+- 8.Show respect for the supervising chaperones for they are the authority at the athletic event. - 9.Exceptions to this behavior will lead to ejection from the event.

 The Lake Shore School District supports relationships that are based on trust, decency and fairness.
 Lake Shore contests are held in the spirit of healthy competition and good sportsmanship.
 We expect cooperation and respect by all athletes and spectators during home and away contests.
 In the event of poor spectator behavior, the spectator may be removed by chaperones, officials, coaches, administrators, and law enforcement.
 Consequences may include, but are not limited to, a phone call and verbal warning, a written letter of reprimand and/or suspension from future Lake Shore Athletic Contests.
 Remember you are a representative of the Lake Shore school community.
+This information can be found in our Spectators Code of Conduct located on our website.